ExitValue.ai

 Has ESG pressure permanently lowered oil & gas services multiples?

-Yes, structurally 1-2x EBITDA lower than the 2010-2014 era.
+Yes, structurally platform-tier earnings multiples lower than the 2010-2014 era.
 The LP base for energy PE has shrunk and bank financing has tightened.
 The exception: companies with credible energy-transition angles (methane mitigation, water recycling, CCUS-adjacent services) command premiums because they attract both traditional energy PE and climate funds.

 Who buys oilfield services companies?